Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

-Is life worth living when there is no hope, and your only purpose is to survive?
-What would you do when you know that things are only going to get worse?
+Is life worth living when there is no hope and your only purpose is to survive?
+What would you do if you knew that things will only get worse?

 The Last of Us tackles these questions heads on.
 People live in military-ruled societies, struggling for survival and identity.
 It’s the world where relationships feel more like a liability as food and other resources become scarce, descending the whole world further into chaos.

-These things can destroy even the strongest of the person like Joel, the main protagonist of The Last of Us.
-The desperation shows in the way he sadistically stomps over zombies.
+These things can destroy even the strongest of people, like Joel, the protagonist of The Last of Us.
+His desperation for purpose is conveyed in the way he sadistically stomps on zombies.

-Though you will have access to some badass weapons, your best bet should be to save those precious bullets for worse situations.
+In this game, though you will have access to some badass weapons, your best bet is to save those precious bullets for more desperate times.
 It’s always wise to try to distract your foes or sneak up on them.
-Of course, nothing prevents you from going all-guns-blazing, but the end result is not going to be pleasant most of the time.
+Of course, nothing prevents you from going with guns blazing, but the end result is probably not going to be pleasant.

-It's games like Uncharted 3: Drake’s Deception that still makes me want to play video games.
-From the moment you boot it up to the moment you finally put the controller down, it is a masterpiece.
+It's games like Uncharted 3: Drake’s Deception that keeps me playing video games.
+From the first loading screen to the moment you finally put the controller down, it is a masterpiece.

 Drake is back to hop around the world once again on his quest to find more treasures!
 Only this time, though, things are going to get a bit personal and overwhelming.

-Tomb Raider is the oldest action adventure series which is still alive and kicking.
+Tomb Raider is one of the oldest action-adventure series that is still alive and kicking.
 It’s been 17 years since the original game was released.
-Countless other games from this series have been released since then, but none of them has recaptured the magic of the original one.
-Released in 2013, The Tomb Raider reboot finally quenched out thirst for a worthy addition to this iconic franchise.
+Countless other Tomb Raider games have been released since then, but none of them have captured the magic of the original one.
+Released in 2013, this Tomb Raider became a worthy addition to this iconic franchise.

-The reboot takes you back to those years when Lara was just a regular, fragile young girl.
-It’s a story about her transformation from a tender lady to a badass treasure hunter.
-The story starts with Lara traveling with her crew on the Sea of Japan to find out more about the kingdom of Yamatai.
-Things soon go awry, though, as the ship is torn asunder.
+The reboot takes you back to when Lara was just a normal, fragile young girl.
+It’s a story about her transformation into a badass treasure hunter.
+The game starts with Lara traveling with her crew on the Sea of Japan to find out more about the Kingdom of Yamatai.
+Things soon go awry, as the ship is torn asunder.
 Luckily, she finds an island, but that’s when a local rebel group kidnaps her.

-Everything and everyone on this island are hell-bent on keeping you trapped.
-Throughout your journey, you will encounter various traps, surreal cultists, maniacs and wild animals standing in your way.
-Every shootout feels like a do or die scenario as they are going to fight for their lives till their last breath.
-They will fall back, hide and/or call for help and when time is right, they will retaliate.
-It’s a tense, freighting and intriguing journey you don’t want to miss out on.
+Everything and everyone on this island is hell-bent on keeping you there.
+Throughout your journey, you will encounter various traps, surreal cultists, maniacs and wild animals.
+Every shootout feels like a do-or-die scenario.
+Enemies are smart—they will fall back, hide and/or call for help.
+And when time is right, they will retaliate.
+It’s a tense, freighting, and intriguing game that you don’t want to miss out on.

 I Am Alive is a game that forces you to do terrible, terrible things to stay alive.
 What would you do if you were dying from thirst while someone nearby has a bottle of water?
 Would you steal it?
 Of course, you would, at least in I Am Alive.